The Chinese Lives of Uli Sigg: Release

-The Chinese Lives of Uli Sigg premiered on February 16, 2016 at Kino Rex in Bern.
-The premiere in Asia took place on the 21st of March in Hong Kong.
+The Chinese Lives of Uli Sigg premiered on February 16, 2016, at Kino Rex in Bern.
+The premiere in Asia took place on 21 March in Hong Kong.

 The documentary participated at many international film festivals, including the 69° Festival del film Locarno, 35th Vancouver International Film Festival, Lo schermo dell’arte Film Festival in Florence, Festival do Rio, and the Art Film Festival in Beirut.
 From January 19 – 26, The Chinese Lives of Uli Sigg was part of the 52nd Solothurn Film Festival.

 Reception

-[…] Despite it all, China's contemporary scene took off like a rocket in the years after Mao's death.
+"Despite it all, China's contemporary scene took off like a rocket in the years after Mao's death.
 Often working underground, the artists were radical, and when Swiss businessman Uli Sigg first went to China in 1979, he hesitated to make contact for fear of getting the artists in trouble with the authorities.
 That's one of many intriguing details revealed by Michael Schindhelm about the collector' life, showing in Art Basel Hong Kong's film section."